maximilianone/Tutorials/tutorials/abap-connectivity-daemon-mqtt-bridge/@!# sdf.md

 ## You will learn
 - How to create an SAP HANA Cloud, SAP ASE database instance slovo
 - How to copy the encrypted backup to MS Azure using **`azcopy`**
-- How to load the encrypted backup
+- How to load the encrypted backup something

 ## Intro